akhilvreddy/PartSelect-Assistant/README.md

 ### Agentic Flows by Query Type
 - General QnA → Searches the entire vector database to check for similarity and responds.
 - Compatibility → Runs a compatibility RAG flow to check if parts work with given models.
-- Installation → Calls an installation scraper or retrieval pipeline for step-by-step guides.
+- Installation → Calls a retrieval pipeline for step-by-step guides.
 - Troubleshooting → Calls a troubleshooting flow to suggest solutions based on common issues.
 - Out of Scope → Routes irrelevant questions to an “out of scope” handler.